Skip to Content

 Philodendron birkin typically grows to about 1 to 3 feet in width

-How to Encourage the Growth of your Philodendron birkin
+How to Encourage the Growth of Your Philodendron birkin

-Basic care of your Philodendron birkin will encourage its growth, whereas inadequate or excessive water and sunlight can damage your plant.
+The correct watering of your Philodendron birkin will encourage its growth, whereas inadequate or excessive water and sunlight can damage your plant.

 It isn’t difficult to get your Philodendron birkin to grow bigger.
-You just need the main ingredients of plant care: sunlight, water, fertilizer, and well-draining soil.
+You need the main ingredients of plant care: sunlight, water, fertilizer, and well-draining soil.

-Philodendron birkin should be placed in indirect sunlight and watered periodically, but not excessively.
+Philodendron birkin should be placed in indirect sunlight and watered periodically but not excessively.

 While this plant species is native to humid, tropical environments, too much sunlight could harm your plant.